prajyotkalekar/Super_Store_Sales_Dashboard/README.md

 <h2 align = "Center">Super_Store_Sales_Dashboard</h2>
 <h3>Overview:</h3>

-Explore my Super Store Sales Dashboard, a dynamic visualization of sales performance and trends, developed using Power BI and hosted on GitHub.
-This interactive dashboard provides valuable insights into key metrics, including sales revenue, product categories, customer segments, and geographical distribution.
+The Super Store Sales Dashboard is a comprehensive visual representation of sales data for a retail business.
+It provides insights into various aspects of the business's performance, including sales volume, profit, and order metrics, as well as detailed breakdowns by region, category, and other relevant segments.
+The dashboard consists of two primary views: the current sales dashboard and a 15-day sales forecast.

 <hr>

 <h3>Objective:</h3>

-To contribute to success of business by utilizing data analysis techniques, specifically focusing on time series analysis , to provide valuable insights and accurate sales forecasting.
+The primary objective of the Super Store Sales Dashboard is to enable stakeholders to:

+• Monitor sales performance in real-time.

+• Identify trends and patterns in sales data.

+• Make data-driven decisions to optimize business operations and strategies.

+• Forecast future sales to better manage inventory, staffing, and marketing efforts.

 <hr>